solo244/dm/_extra/plot.md

 - _Person:_ Something

 _Quests:_
-- Find out who his mother was and what she did
+- Find out who his mother was and what she did -> guardian, gave lai up to keep safe
-- Find out who really killed his father
+- Find out who really killed his father -> Brother to get the throne, wants to get rid of Lai
+- Figure out why assassins are behind them -> the sword
+- Stop the bounty hunter thats on his trail -> for the death of the rich duke

 --